FestPackd tips

 Safari packages run $10,000-$12,000+ per tent for two people, with tiered pricing that goes up as they sell.
 Festival passes are included in the package.
 For some people that's an easy yes.
 For others, that money could fund the entire trip three times over.
 The price tiers don't change what you get, just how early you bought.

-You miss some of the regular camping magic.
+You miss some of the regular camping atmosphere

 The car camping community (the random friends, the shared canopies, the 4am campfire conversations) is a huge part of the Coachella experience.
 Safari is more comfortable but more isolated.
 You trade spontaneity for amenities.
 Whether that's worth it depends entirely on you.